Dictionary of Revolutionary Marxism

 ANTI-SOCIALIST LAW (In 19th Century Germany)

 The Anti-Socialist Law was introduced in Germany in 1878 by the Bismarck government with the object of combating the labor and socialist movement.
 The law banned all Social-Democratic Party and mass working-class organizations, and the labor press; socialist literature was confiscated, and Social-Democrats were hounded and deported.
 These repressions, however, did not break the Social-Democratic Party, which readjusted its activities to the conditions of illegal existence: the Party’s central organ Sozial-Demokrat was published abroad and Party congresses were held regularly there (1880, 1883, and 1887); in Germany, Social-Democratic underground organizations and groups headed by an illegal Central Committee were rapidly restored.
 Simultaneously, the Party made wide use of legal opportunities to strengthen contact with the masses, and its influence steadily grew.
 The number of votes cast for the Social-Democrats in the Reichstag elections increased more than threefold between 1878 and 1890.
 Tremendous assistance to the German Social-Democrats was given by Karl Marx and Frederick Engels.
-The Anti-Socialist Law was repealed in 1890 as a result of pressure from the mounting mass labor movement.” —Footnote 209, LCW 20:611-612.
+The Anti-Socialist Law was repealed in 1890 as a result of pressure from the mounting mass labor movement.” —Note 209, LCW 20:611-612.

 ANTI-TRUST LAWS